yangbai8/starter-academic/content/home/activities.md

 *Reviewer of The Proceedings of the ACM on Interactive, Mobile, Wearable and Ubiquitous Technologies (IMWUT)
 *Shadow Technical Program Committee of ACM SenSys 2022
 *Reviewer of IEEE Transactions on Mobile Computing
 *Reviewer of AIChallenge IoT 2022
+*Artifact Evaluation Committee at MobiSys 2022 *Reviewer of Transactions on Network Science and Engineering *Reviewer of IEEE Signal Processing Letters